LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 situations or they can be cast explicitly using the [String] method.

 .. type:: string
+.. method:: string(obj::any)

    Casts a value to type string.
 Requires one value which is the data to be cast to a string.
 An optional second parameter can be used when casting byte streams to a string and specified what character set should be used to translate the byte stream (defaults to UTF-8).

 Examples of automatic string casting:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^